Prairies & Lakes Region Week of May 22, 2024

 Whitney

 FAIR.
-Water stained; 73 degrees; 8.28 feet above pool.
+Water stained; 76 degrees; 8.80 feet above pool.
 Catfish are good using cut shad in the mouth of creeks.
-The Striped bass bite is improving with some limits being caught on live shad in 20-35 feet of water.
+Striped bass bite is improving.
+Some limits being caught on live shad in 20-35 feet of water.
 Crappie continue to be fair on small jigs and minnows fished near deeper structure.
 White bass are fair moving out of the creeks in shallow waters.
 Largemouth bass continue to be fair along structures and docks.
+Most boat ramps are closed as are state parks due to high water.
 Report by Captain Cory Vinson, Guaranteed Guide Service.

 Worth

 FAIR.
-Water normal stain; 72 degrees; 1.92 feet below pool.
-Fishing patterns are holding steady.
-White bass are good on main lake structures with slabs and cohos.
-Crappie are good shallow and mid depths on jigs.
-Blue catfish and channel catfish are good on punch bait and shad.
+Water normal stain; 78 degrees; 2.28 feet below pool.
+White bass are good in shallow water main lake points and fish are reported being caught on main lake structure on slabs.
+White bass are good on main lake structures on slabs with teaser flies.
+Crappie are fair to good on brush piles and main lake structure on jigs with white color combos.
+Blue catfish and channel catfish are good on punch bait.
 Report provided by Chad Ferguson of North Texas Catfish Guide Service.

 « Fishing Report Search